10-kp/kunal-k-portfolio/README.md

 # kunal-k-portfolio

-Link to the page: XXX
+Link to the page: https://10-kp.github.io/kunal-k-portfolio/

-Snapshot: XXXX
+Snapshot:

 Installation
     - Created a new repository in GitHib called kunal-k-portfolio